kernelkaribou/plex-radio/README.md

 - **Time-based playback simulation**: Calculates what song should be playing based on current time
 - **Multiple radio channels**: Support for multiple configured channels/playlists
+- **Flexible playback modes**: Choose between sequential or shuffle playback for each channel
-- **Daily playlist generation**: Creates shuffled 24-hour playlists for each channel
+- **Daily playlist generation**: Creates 24-hour playlists for each channel with configurable playback order
 - **Current and next song info**: Returns both current and upcoming track details
 - **YAML configuration**: Easy configuration of Plex server and channels
 - **Direct media links**: Provides direct URLs to media files for playback